IBM/industry-solns-tech2025-ai-lab/docs/lab/lab-parta-notebook-walkthrough-exec-1.md

-# Notebook Walk Through Exercise 1
+# Notebook Walkthrough Exercise 1

 In this section, you will explore the existing capabilities of the AI agent designed to assist in assessing loan risks.
 To get started, you will run the provided Python notebook, which will allow you to familiarize yourself with the available tools.